-Camping for beginners can be a challenge, but if you are well prepared and equipped it actually can be an enjoyable and rewarding experience.
+Camping for beginners can be a challenge, especially when you are taking the kids camping for the first time.
+But if you are well prepared and equipped, you don't have to be experienced to have an enjoyable and rewarding outdoor experience.

-First impressions are important, so don't make your first camping adventure your last.
-Our beginners guide will help you to avoid the common camping newbie mistake.
+First impressions are important, so don't make your first camping adventure your last with our camping tips for beginners and first-time families.

 1: Plan first before you buy anything

-Don't just go out and buy a tent before thinking about why you want to go camping, what you think you might want to do while camping as well as where you want to be in, say, 3-5 years.
+Don't just go out and buy a tent or any kind of camping equipment before thinking about why you want to go, what you think you might want to do while out there as well as where you want to be in, say, 3-5 years.

+What is your camping style - minimalist, glamper or somewhere in between?
+Are you planning on starting or growing the family in the future?
 Do you think you might get into 4-wheel driving?
 Is touring around the country something that appeals to you?
-Is an upgrade to a camper trailer or caravan on the cards sooner, later or never?
+Is an upgrade to a camper trailer or caravan on the cards sooner, later, or never?

 2: Choose the right tent

-It sounds obvious, but the better equipped you are for anything, the easier and more rewarding it will be, whether you are snow skiing, cooking, or in our case, camping in the great outdoors.
+It sounds obvious, but the better equipped you are for anything, the easier and more rewarding it will be, whether you are snow skiing, cooking, or in our case, learning how to camp the great outdoors.

 That doesn't mean though that you need a complicated or high-end setup - just a functional one that serves your requirements.